Bernardo-MG/spring-mvc-thymeleaf-maven-archetype/src/site/markdown/index.md

-# An Archetype for Libraries
+# An Archetype for Web Projects

 Archetypes act as templates for new Maven projects, taking care of the most tedious and repetitive tasks for the user, who can just begin coding a pre-configured project.

-In this case this Archetype creates a generic Maven-based library which includes various common and useful plugins and utilities, and also comes ready for a full development cycle including CI, where each change to the code is checked before performing automatic releases.
+In this case this Archetype creates a [Spring MVC][spring-mvc] application, using [Thymeleaf][thymeleaf] templates for the views.
+It also comes ready for a full development cycle and comes ready to use Travis for CI.

 ## Features